metal3d/bashassist/README.md

 > Using Pollinations API, we force the "private" mode to not display your prompt in
 > the public feed.
 But, keep in mind that your prompts are sent through internet, to a LLM provider.
 > I prefer using local LLM using Ollama with a tiny model.
+[See the wiki page to save time](https://github.com/metal3d/bashassist/wiki/Local-Ollama-container-with-Podman)

 When the add-on is active, you only have to type "#" (like writing a comment) and then your natural language question.
 **Do not press `Enter`**, press `CTRL+x CTRL+o` (to be faster, keep `CTRL` pressed and then press `x` then `o`) to send